coq/coq/doc/sphinx/practical-tools/coqide.rst

 Key bindings
 ~~~~~~~~~~~~

+As explained just above, the *Edit/Preferences/Shortcuts* panel
+offers buttons to modify in a few clicks the key bindings for a whole menu.

 Each menu item in the GUI shows its key binding, if one has been defined,
 on the right-hand side.
 Typing the key binding is equivalent to selecting